KareemJBR/plants-shop/README.md

 2. Create a new Scheme in MySQL on the same machine to run the server.

-3. Open the file `hibernate.properties` in the server model, and set the right values for your MySQL Scheme.
+3. Open the file `hibernate.properties` in the server module, and set the right values for your MySQL Scheme.

 ![image info](./md_screenshots/Capture2.JPG)

-4. Open the `SendMail` class in the server model, and set the right values for the E-mail address and password according to the E-mail you specified for sending conformation E-mails.
+4. Open the `SendMail` class in the server module, and set the right values for the E-mail address and password according to the E-mail you specified for sending conformation E-mails.

 ![image info](./md_screenshots/Capture1.JPG)